carynJohansen/LemmonPBS/README.md

 # Population Branch Statistic

+* Created: January 9, 2018
+* Author: Caryn Johansen
+* Contact: caryn.k.johansen@gmail.com

+Last updated: January 15, 2018

+Here, I will be going into more detail on the contents of the project directories in Projects/

+**IMPORTANT NOTE:** While summarizing and cleaning my farm, I did move some files and directories.
+This may have changed how some of the files run - but I did not go in and change those scripts.
+If you are trying to run a script as is and it fails, the first issue checked should be the directory paths.

+**MEA CULPA:** I wrote this all in vim very quickly.
+I did not spell check or edit.

 on Lemmon et al. data

 The purpose of this project is to calculate the population branch statistic between maize and teosinte using tripsicum as an outgroup.